AXIS · Identity Protocol v0.1

 AXIS Protocol · v0.1 · Apache 2.0

-AXIS is an open protocol.
+AXIS is an open cross-operator identity protocol.
 Agents carry Ed25519 identity tokens and signed delegation credentials.
 Any platform receiving an agent request verifies the chain without calling a central authority.
 The reference registry runs at axisprime.ai.
 Anyone can run another.

 01